Lobh: Description

 Lobh is related and linked to kaam, another of the five thieves.
-Whilst lobh is disproportionately large desire or covetousness for material things, kaam, on the other hand is the extreme desire for sexual things.
+Whilst lobh is a disproportionately large desire or covetousness for material things, kaam, on the other hand is the extreme desire for sexual things.
 An individual's lobh commonly comes at the cost of another person.

 According to Sikhism, it makes an individual selfish and self-centered.
-It takes a person away from his religious and social duties.
+It takes a person away from their religious and social duties.
+They become obsessed with acquiring wealth or money, whether through honest or immoral ways.
 A person can become blind with greed in an effort to control the desire for unlimited worldly possessions.

 Sikhs do not believe that it is wrong to enjoy the good things in life, to be wealthy or to be admired by others.
 The Gurus taught that human beings should make the most of everything that God has given.
-However, if a person's actions and thoughts are focused on possessing the material things in life he or she is no longer focused on God then they are moving further and further from liberation and Mukti.
+However, if a person's actions and thoughts are focused on possessing the material things in life, he or she is no longer focused on God, then they are moving further and further from liberation and Mukti.

 Excessive greed or lobh feeds into the ego (haumai) by glorifying the individual rather than God.
 In Sikhism, wealth should be used for the benefit of others, not for greedy aims.

 Lobh dismantles the steadiness and peacefulness of the mind and leads it astray.
 It leads to "mendacity, exploitation and abuse of power".